wouterbulten/wouterbulten.github.io/_posts/recipes/2020-02-14-dark-chocolate-ice-cream-sous-vide.md

 This recipe uses my preferred technique of heating the ice cream base sous vide.
 More info on this technique can be found in my post on [sous vide ice cream base]({% post_url recipes/2020-01-26-sous-vide-ice-cream-base %}).
 It is possible to make this ice cream without a sous vide setup by adjusting the recipe, see below for more information.

-> **Update March 1, 2020:** After some experiments, I have updated the recipe below.
-The new recipe has a improved texture and flavour release, compared to the old recipe.
+> **Update March 1, 2020:** After some experiments, I have updated the recipe.
+The new recipe has an improved texture and flavour release, compared to the old recipe.
 The main differences are the ratio of cream, milk and chocolate, and adding a tiny amount of salt.

 ## Recipe for sous vide dark chocolate ice cream